ivoa/cosmopterix/docker/hsqldb/README.md

             ....
             Running init scripts
             Running [/database.init/001.sql]

-                ij version 10.12
+                SqlTool v.
+5337.
-                CONNECTION0* - 	jdbc:derby:Medainoo9i
+                JDBC Connection established to a HSQL Database Engine v.
+2.3.3 database as "jeipeeFi5y" with R/W TRANSACTION_READ_COMMITTED Isolation.
                 ....

             Running [/database.init/002.sql]

-                ij version 10.12
+                SqlTool v.
+5337.
-                CONNECTION0* - 	jdbc:derby:Medainoo9i
+                JDBC Connection established to a HSQL Database Engine v.
+2.3.3 database as "jeipeeFi5y" with R/W TRANSACTION_READ_COMMITTED Isolation.
                 ....

 ```

-The container image also includes a startup script for the `ij` commandline client.
+The container image also includes a startup script for the `SqlTool` commandline client.

-Using the Docker `exec` command to run `derby-client` will launch the `ij` commandline client and automatically connect it to the database.
+Using the Docker `exec` command to run `hsqldb-client` will launch the `SqlTool` commandline client and automatically connect it to the database.

 ```
     docker exec \
         --tty \
         --interactive \
         'albert' \
-        'derby-client'
+        'hsqldb-client'

-            SHOW TABLES ;
+            \dt

-            EXIT;
+            \q

 ```